m-breslin/dotfiles/README.md

 The dotfiles come with **Powerlevel10k** installed and configured by default.
 It provides:

-- 🎨 Beautiful terminal colors with Nerd Font icons
+- Nice terminal colors with Nerd Font icons
-- 📊 Real-time git status in your prompt
+- Real-time git status in your prompt
-- ⚡ Fast, responsive terminal experience
+- Fast, responsive terminal experience
-- 🎯 Customizable prompt segments
+- Customizable prompt segments

 **You get it automatically!** Just install the dotfiles and you're ready to go.